reuk/parallel-reverb-raytracer/readme.md

 [x] constant volume scaling factor in max patch
 [x] max patch with ability to choose impulses from a menu [x] no predelay

+[?] scenes that should be really echoey aren't
+[ ] direct impulse not collision-tested